Anchorsify/Anchorsify.github.io/_projects/Grapple.md

  - Stamina: 30
  - Damage: (STR/6)d12
  - Speed: 16
- - Requires: Compression Hold
+ - Requires: You to have your target in a Compression hold

 Effects: Your Physical Damage Bonus is doubled for this technique.
 If this technique causes a wound, that wound is applied to the torso and both arms automatically.
-Kurokumaken requires the use of both arms.
+Kurokumaken requires the use of both arms, which will end any existing Arm lock or Head lock under normal circumstances in order to free up your arms to perform it.

 #### --( Ryuorosu - Dragon Takedown )--
 Adapted--in purpose, method, and name--from a 'normal' style of martial arts, the Dragon Takedown is a more aggressive method of initiating a grapple, often throwing an opponent to the ground in the process.